Easy-to-Peel Eggs Recipe {Secret to Make the Perfect Hard-Boiled Eggs}

 Ingredients (Including our Secret Ingredient)

-• Eggs – This hard boiled eggs recipe works the best with large eggs.
+• Eggs – This hard boiled eggs recipe works the best with large eggs to medium eggs.
 If you are using small, medium, or jumbo eggs, you will need to adjust the cook time.
 If you are using farm fresh eggs, you will want to wait one to two weeks before hard boiling them.
 For store bought eggs, you can hard boil them about three days after you buy them.
 If the eggs are too fresh, the membrane will be too strong and it will be extremely hard to peel away the shell without ripping the egg whites.

 • Salt – The reason you salt the water is actually to safe guard the egg if it cracks.
 The egg white will solidify in salty water faster than unsalted water.
 So, if the egg cracks while boiling, the salty water will help to quickly stop up the crack.